Meet our Leadership Team

 DeMarco holds a Bachelor of Arts in English/Theatre from Franklin and Marshall College.

-Kevin Coots is the dean of instruction at Reading Area Community College.
+Kevin Coots is the Associate Provost at Reading Area Community College.
 He joined RACC in 2016, holding several positions, including associate dean, Communications, Arts and Humanities/Foundational Studies, and assistant dean, Communications, Arts and Humanities.
 Kevin has spent his entire career in the two-year college sector.
 First working as an English teacher for over 20 years, attaining the rank of professor, before moving to management, serving as Humanities Division chair and registrar and associate dean of Admissions and Records.
 Upon retiring from a community college in eastern Kentucky, Coots accepted a position as assistant dean of the Communications, Arts and Humanities Division at Reading Area Community College, before becoming Dean of Instruction in 2018.

 Kevin holds a Bachelor of Arts in Psychology from Kentucky Wesleyan College, and a Master of Arts in English Language and Literature from Southern Illinois University, Carbondale.

 Maria Mitchell currently serves as the dean of student affairs at Reading Area Community College.
 Maria came to RACC in 1992, and held several positions prior to becoming dean of student affairs, including; director of career services, director of counseling and advising, and director of admissions and enrollment management.
-As the Dean of Student Affairs, Ms. Mitchell oversees the areas of Student Life, Disability Services, Career Services, Student Conduct, the Care Team, and grant programs that include KEYS, Perkins, SSSP/Advantage, and Upward Bound.
+As the Dean of Student Affairs, Ms. Mitchell oversees the areas of Student Life, Accessibility Services, Career Services, Student Conduct, the Care Team, and grant programs that include KEYS, Perkins, SSSP/Advantage, and Upward Bound.
 She also serves on various committees including the Campus Life, Diversity, Equity and Inclusion, MSCHE, Institutional Planning, Retention, and Strategic Enrollment Management.

 She earned her Bachelor of Arts in Sociology and a Master’s of Education in Counselor Education from Millersville University.